 While it was mostly downhill, it wasn’t all downhill, because where’s the fun in that?
 There were some steep uphill rides and undulating ones which were always rewarded with a descent that had me smiling from ear-to-ear :D

 I found it challenging yet thrilling riding on the diverse terrain Sri Lanka has to offer.
 There were flat roads, gravelly roads, sandy, muddy, rocky and of course, bumpy roads.
-I don’t think I would have enjoyed touring around Sri Lanka if I wasn’t on a bicycle.
+I don’t think I would have appreciated touring around Sri Lanka quite as much if I wasn’t on a bicycle.